 It was once home to a community of around 1,000 people, most of them involved in farming and harvesting seaweed.
 There are still a few families left – and you can still find dried seaweed on the menus of the island’s restaurants (try Ming Kee Seafood) – but the younger generations have all moved to the city, and many of the village buildings are in ruins.

-Speaking of ruins, there’s a famous abandoned house on Po Toi known as “Mo’s Old House”.
+Speaking of ruins, there’s a famous abandoned house on Po Toi known as “Mo’s Old House” to explore during your island day trip.
 It was built in the 1930s but nobody has lived in it for decades.
 Word is that you can visit the ruins to take some atmospheric Insta shots (and to see if the place lives up to its reputation for being haunted), though we’ve also heard a few reports that it is no longer accessible.

 If you can’t find Mo’s, you will at least come across many of the island’s renowned rock formations, which are named for objects they resemble.
 They include “Tortoise Climbing up a Mountain”, “Buddha Hand Rock”, “Coffin Rock” and “The Supine Monk”.
 You’ll also find ancient rock carvings on Po Toi, dating back as long as 3,000 years to the Bronze Age.
 They were discovered in the 1960s.

-A kaito (small ferry) leaves from Aberdeen (one hour) and Stanley (30 minutes) on different days of the week.
+To go on this island day trip, a kaito (small Po Toi ferry) leaves from Aberdeen (one hour) and Stanley (30 minutes) on different days of the week.